 old.
 You may find me with one of my grandchildren

-attending gymnastics, swimming or music lessons or
+picking them up from gymnastics, swimming or music lessons or

 oldest grandchild will be going into Grade 7 so I

 continue to stay connected to what is happening in